 Ideally you should leave some of the stalks behind, so that they can grow and use photosynthesis to create energy for the roots so that the plant will remain viable for the following year.

 If it is early in the season, I don’t leave any stalks behind.
-There will be plenty more that come up and eventually grow out.
+There will be plenty more that come up that I will miss and eventually they will grow out.

 If there is a stalk that is really tall and just starting to develop buds, I will leave that one for the plant and take all the rest.
 When they get tall and bud out, they also become a little more fibrous.
-This is a good sacrificial asparagus stalk.
+This is a good sacrificial asparagus stalk to leave.

 If there are already a couple spears that have turned to fern, great- those will be the ones the plant gets to keep and I will harvest all the rest over the season.